Grand Duchess Maria Alexandrovna of Russia: Early life

 Maria's childhood was spent in luxury and splendor in the large palaces and country estates owned by the Romanovs.
 The family's main residence was the sixteen-hundred-room Winter Palace in Saint Petersburg, with another residence at Gatchina, forty miles south.
 In the summer, the family stayed in Peterhof, a large complex with farms, cottages, and various pavilions on the Gulf of Finland.
 From the end of the summer until winter, the imperial family moved to Tsarskoye Selo, the imperial town, where the Romanovs had the Catherine Palace and Alexander Palace.
-In the children's island, located in a pond in the park of the Alexander Palace, Maria had her own private little house, off limit to adults, which she used with her brothers as a playhouse.
+In the children's island, located in a pond in the park of the Alexander Palace, Maria had her own private little house, off-limits to adults, which she used with her brothers as a playhouse.
 Her father added a farm, built for her enjoyment when she was eight years old.

 Maria was beloved by her parents.
 Her governess, Anna Tyutcheva (1829–1889), a daughter of the celebrated poet Fyodor Tyutchev, reflected that "the whole family adores this child" and that her parents "shower her with kisses and affection."
 Empress Maria felt "boundless adoration" for her only surviving daughter.
 Alexander II enjoyed spending time with her, and he considered her his favorite child.
 He told Anna Tyutcheva that "almost every evening I come to feed soup to this little cherub.
 This is the only enjoyable minute of my whole day, the only time when I forget the troubles that weigh upon me."
 When she was bored with her studies, she would burst into her father's study and interrupt his meetings with his ministers.

 Maria had a close relationship with her brothers.
 Her governess noted that she "cannot stand when someone reprimands any of her brothers.
 This brings her to the state of real despair."
 Empress Maria had weak lungs and had to travel constantly to Germany and southern Europe to escape the harsh Russian winters.
 She often took her three younger children with her on these trips, so Maria became especially close to her two younger brothers, Sergei and Paul.

 Surrounded only by brothers, Maria grew up as a tomboy, with an independent character and a strong will.
 "She is absolutely genuine and never changes in front of strangers," observed Anna Tyutcheva, adding that: "She is accustomed to be the center of the world and that everyone yields to her."
-Tyutcheva described her pupil as "stubborn and uncompromising" commenting that "one cannot treat her roughly or reason with her a lot."
+Tyutcheva described her pupil as "stubborn and uncompromising", commenting that "one cannot treat her roughly or reason with her a lot."